TranPhucVinh/C/Physical layer/File IO/System call/poll.md

 ``Entered string: 123``

-# Read entered data from the 2 current running terminals
+# Working with multiple file descriptors as 2 current running terminals

 Read entered data from the 2 current running terminals: